 This trend is set to continue in 2021.
 Realtor.com estimates that the number of yearly mortgage originations will increase by 50% for millennials by the spring of 2021.
 Millennials have been recession-weary and debt-laden which has inhibited their ability to enter the market, but now they are developing more confidence in the system.

 De-urbanization to Continue

 The benefits of living in a city have been largely diminished by COVID-19.
-City dwellers are noticing that their lives are being heavily impacted by the shut-down of restaurants, temporary restrictions, and inability to use public transportation.
-This means that the demand for rural housing could increase in 2021, as access to green space and areas which have not been as negatively-affected by COVID-19 become increasingly appealing.
+City dwellers are noticing that their lives are being heavily impacted by the shutdown of restaurants, temporary restrictions, and the inability to use public transportation.
+This means that the demand for rural housing could increase in 2021, as access to green space and areas which have not been as negatively affected by COVID-19 become increasingly appealing.

 It is undeniable that the pandemic will continue to shape the residential and commercial real estate market in 2021.
 A significant amount of businesses will still be facing the hangover of COVID-19 in 2021, and this could lead to more vacancies and office spaces becoming available throughout the year.
 Rural areas could see an influx of city-dwellers who are seeking cheap housing, and millennials will make up the majority of buyers for houses in the lower price range.

 To learn more about real estate crowdfunding, download your free eBook today and receive the tips, insights, and market trends that can help you make the most out of your investments.